ANANDHMI/VaadinWebCam/README.md

 It contains all the necessary configuration and some placeholder files to get you started.

 !IMPORTANT
-Add jar file with project
+1. Add jar file with project
+2. Download file from vaadin directory component - https://vaadin.com/directory/component/vcamera
+3. Extract the file and add the vcamera-2.0.6.jar file inside intellij
+>>>>Steps to add jar file ,
-Download file from vaadin directory component - https://vaadin.com/directory/component/vcamera extract the file and the vcamera-2.0.6.jar file inside intellij In project folder open settings module and add dependencies then select the jar file into the project and rerun maven
+>>>># In project folder open settings module and add dependencies then select the jar file into the project and rerun maven

 ## Running the application